-To celebrate the 300th anniversary of the Pilgrims landing at Plymouth, Massachusetts, Congress authorized the Pilgrim Tercentenary Half Dollar.
+To celebrate the 300th anniversary of the Pilgrims landing at Plymouth, Massachusetts, Congress authorized the Pilgrim Tercentenary Half Dollar (Buy on eBay).
 The commemorative coins were issued with two different dates, setting a precedent that would be followed by future issues.

 The obverse of the Pilgrim Half Dollar features a depiction of Governor William Bradford holding a Bible.
 Surrounding inscriptions read “United States of America” and “Pilgrim Half Dollar”.
 The field behind the Pilgrim includes the motto “In God We Trust” and the field before includes the date “1921”.
 Pieces minted in 1920 do not carry a date on the obverse.